Ilinden (organization)

 Еxcerpt from Statute of the Ilinden organization.

-Ilinden was a veteran unpolitical organization established in Sofia in 1921 with branches in a whole of Bulgaria.
+Ilinden was a veteran unpolitical organization established in Sofia in 1921 with branches in the whole of Bulgaria.

 History

 Founding

 It was founded by leaders of the former Internal Macedonian Adrianople Revolutionary Organization, who did not participate into the new Internal Macedonian Revolutionary Organization (IMRO) founded by Todor Alexandrov after the First World War.
 It supported the creation of a federal Macedonian state within a future Balkan Federation, which concept was similar to the ideas proclaimed by the Balkan Communist Federation at that time.

 Role

 In 1924 Alexandrov several times spoke with Petar Atsev, then president of the organization, on the occasion of a growing communist propaganda among its members.
 In 1924 Aleksandrov was killed, but as participants in the conspiracy against him were suspected the leaders of the Ilinden organization.
 Subsequently, many of them became victims of the Gorna Dzhumaya events and the subsequent fratricidal killings among the IMRO factions.
 In the following years, the Ilinden organization was primarily engaged in cultural and educational activities.